Skip to main content

 Because of the extended time you'll be spending away, the cost of snowbird insurance is typically more expensive than coverage for a conventional getaway.
 Expect to pay upwards of $500 for a policy – with the following factors contributing to your travel insurance quote:

-Age – old age comes with higher premiums, due to the increased statistical risk factors.
+Age – Old age comes with higher premiums, due to the increased statistical risk factors with making a health-related claim.

-Policy coverages – an all-risk plan will cost more than one that only provides medical coverage as you're protected against more.
+Policy coverages – An all-risk plan will be more expensive than one that only provides medical coverage.
+The added peace of mind doesn't come without a cost.

-Policy deductible – if your plan has a deductible, setting a higher amount can lower your rate.
+Policy deductible – If your plan has a deductible, setting a higher amount can lower your rate.
+Keep in mind, however, that you'll need to pay more out-of-pocket if you need to make a claim.

 Can you get snowbird insurance after leaving Canada?